Bill & Bob Summers

 Goldenrod cutaway drawing

 All the more remarkable, where other high profile teams had spent millions breaking the 400 mph barrier.
-Firestone sponsored the Summers brothers through some difficult times, where the car encountered a series of mechanical breakages, before running reliably.
+Firestone sponsored the Summers brothers through some difficult times, where the car encountered a series of mechanical breakages, especially clutches, before running reliably.
 It should always be remembered that without financial backing, there would be many less entries in the record books.

 Bob and Bill Summers